 In over 3 months, we tested over 1500+ categories on the Carrefour website and conducted 10 different studies with over 300+ participants using 5 different research methods.

 We saw a 257% improvement in the baseline test.

 To measure the success of the study, we repeated the baseline test using the same products with the new taxonomy.
 The success rate jumped from 31% to 83%.

-while 100% success rate is ideal, there were some unavoidable nuances during the research.
-For example, when searching for lemons some people looked under Vegetables, whilst others looked in Fruits.
+While a 100% success rate is the ideal, there were some unavoidable nuances during the research project tenure.
+For example, when searching for lemons, some people looked under Vegetables, whilst others looked at Fruits.
 Such human behaviour cannot be controlled and therefore it's important to keep it in mind and cater for the scenarios in different locations.

-A proper taxonomy structure you can greatly impact the success of a retailer, both online and offline.
+With a proper taxonomy structure, you can greatly impact the success of a retailer, both online and offline.
 Investing time and resources to understand how consumers navigate stores, both online and offline, will likely increase sales and positively impact a customer’s overall experience.